Blindfold (comics): Young X-Men

 When Cipher reveals her presence to the Young X-Men, Cyclops explains that she had been there in secret under his orders helping the Young X-Men and much earlier, including during Beast's attack on Blindfold during Astonishing X-Men.
 Blindfold's seemingly one-sided conversation during that time (and others) is revealed to have actually been a conversation between herself and Cipher, who was able to mask her part of the conversation using her stealth powers.
 Blindfold is the only other besides Jean Grey, Cyclops, and Graymalkin who were aware of Cipher's existence prior to the events of Young X-Men.
-The two developed a friendship during this time.
+The two develop a friendship during this time.

 Necrosha

-Blindfold is shown battling the resurrected Tower without the aid of any other X-Men.

-Blindfold is contacted by the newly resurrected Destiny by accident when she was trying to reach her foster daughter Rogue.
+During the "Necrosha" event, the newly resurrected Destiny contacts Blindfold by accident while trying to reach her foster daughter Rogue.
 Destiny saves her life from being crushed by falling rubble and gives her some information to help combat Selene's forces.
 After Destiny breaks contact with her, she believes she made a grave mistake.
 This mistake is revealed to be that Ruth is possessed by Proteus.

 Blindfold is eventually freed thanks to Magneto who uses his powers to disrupt Proteus' energy matrix.
 During a conversation with Destiny, it is revealed that she and Destiny are distant relatives and that Ruth's mother had sacrificed herself to save Ruth from her brother, for what reason has yet to be revealed.

 Age of X

 Blindfold later confides in Rogue that she had visions of an entity, a mysterious force that wanted to change everything, and once it started it would not stop until everything had been destroyed.
 However, she cannot identify what it is because it keeps hiding around the periphery of her visions.
 Rogue, along with Madison Jeffries, eventually find a squid-like spider-monster that had escaped from Emplate's dimension, which they think to be the entity Blindfold sensed.
 However, after Rogue defeats the creature, Blindfold reveals that the threat is still out there.
-Before anyone could say anything else, darkness descended over Utopia and the real threat emerged.

 The world around Blindfold changed dramatically and Blindfold is next seen in the jail of Fortress X during the "Age of X" storyline.
 She is one of the mutants considered too dangerous to roam free and is under Danger's supervision.
 She seems to be the Earth-616 version of the character and the only person seen so far with any memory of the mainstream reality.